 There is a huge diversity of people from different countries in the Pittsburgh area.
 They all started adopting how they talked.
 That is why you have “gum bands” and “yinz” in the Pittsburgh language.

 Why am I telling you all about my hometown of Pittsburgh?
-I decided to do the Devonshire Sandwich for Sunday Supper.
-The theme is theme Hometown food.
+I decided to do the Devonshire Sandwich which is part of the Pittsburgh sandwiches family.

-Pittsburgh has plenty of dishes and recipes.
+Pittsburgh has plenty of Pittsburgh sandwiches.
 The most famous of the Pittsburgh recipes is the Primanti Bros Sandwich.
-I already have The Pittsburgh Panini.

 Pittsburgh Devonshire Sandwich